serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 ### Stages

-Use the `stages` property to specify stage-specific configuration, like `parameters`, and `observability` settings.
+Use the `stages` property to specify stage-specific configuration, like `params`, and `observability` settings.

 #### Parameters